airdock-io/docker-base/README.md

  - Apply security update if necessary
  - Fix some common docker build issue with apt-get
  - Define a root bash friendly for debug use
- - Add utility to map new container user with specific uid:gid, or create them
+ - Add utility to create new container user with specific uid:gid
  - Add utility to clean up image during docker build

 **Few links**: